 Can I redeem a Patriot Bond if I have one today?

-Tumin said Patriot Bonds, as well as all Series EE bonds, are guaranteed to double in value after 20 years, but you might not need to wait so long.
+Patriot Bonds (as well as all Series EE bonds) are guaranteed to double in value after 20 years — but you might not need to wait so long, according to Ken Tumin, founder of DepositAccounts.com.
 “If someone got a Patriot Bond in 2002, interest rates were much higher back then, so [the bond] could have doubled already,” he said.

 If your bond has not yet fully matured, it may be in your best interest to convert it to an electronic bond, which will be helpful if you lose or damage a paper one.
 TreasuryDirect.gov — part of the U.S. Department of the Treasury Bureau of the Fiscal Service — has a feature called SmartExchange that can convert your paper bonds into electronic bonds.
-Electronic bonds are much more efficient when compared to paper bonds.
-They can be redeemed anytime through the Treasury’s website, as well as transferred easily to another owner.
+Electronic bonds are much more efficient when compared with paper bonds, as they can be redeemed anytime through the Treasury’s website and easily transferred to another owner.

 If you are interested in redeeming your Patriot Bond, you can head to almost any bank to exchange it for cash.
 In general, paper bonds come with no limitations on how much of the bond’s value you can redeem at once, but some banks may have their own restrictions.

-A Patriot Bond can also be redeemed through the Treasury Retail Securities Services.
+You can also redeem a Patriot Bond through the Treasury Retail Securities Services.
 To redeem this way, you must have a certifying officer from a local bank certify your signature on the back of the bond.
 Once certified, you must then mail the bonds, your Social Security number and the Treasury’s direct deposit form to Treasury Retail Securities Services.

 I have a Series I savings bond.
 Do I cash this in differently?